hillincre/DLY-and-JXB-multi-omics-analysis/README.md

 # DLY-and-JXB-multi-omics-analysis
-This is a record for the paper "Comparative multi-omics analyses reveal the breed effect on the colonic host-microbe interactions in pig".
+Record and ploting figures for the paper "Comparative multi-omics analyses reveal the breed effect on the colonic host-microbe interactions in pig".

+/Table #tables in surpporting information of this paper /Fig 1-4 and Fig S1-S3 #Rmarkdown scripts